Back Extension Brace for Osteoporosis & Spine Fractures

 - Stable compression fractures in the L2 - T7 vertebrae

 - Thoracic back and spine pain

-This Cybercross back brace controls unintended thoracic flexion and promotes good spinal alignment.
-The three-point system of the brace offers a triplanar control which allows it to do so.
+This CASH (cruciform anterior spinal hyperextension orthosis) back brace controls unintended thoracic flexion and promotes good spinal alignment.
+The three-point system of this rigid brace offers a triplanar control which allows it to do so.

 The rigid anterior (front) portion of the frame stretches vertically from the symphysis pubis (between the hips) to the sternal notch.
 It also has pads on either side of your midsection and a back support pad.
 This combination limits spinal flexion as well as other motion of your trunk.

 The lower pad is articulating, meaning it can move with your body.
 The upper pad can be adjusted to be either fixed or articulating, depending upon your preference and/or a doctor’s orders.
 You can also remove a screw at the top of the upper pad and remove a wedge in order to allow that pad to move.

 The flexibility of the pads increase the comfort of this TLSO back support.
 Also, the thoracolumbar back support pad features an aluminum stay that you can customize to the curve of your spine.

 The padding used in this rigid mid- and low-back support is soft as well as waterproof, making it ideal for long-term use and user comfort.
 (Note that a snug-fitting under shirt should be worn between the orthotic to prevent any chaffing.

 You can easily adjust the height of the pads of this hyperextension back brace, by using just your hands.
 You can do so by pulling out an adjustment knob and adjusting the height as needed.